2025 Grand Blanc Township church attack: Victims

 Four church members were killed.
 Two were killed by gunfire; one was pronounced dead at the scene and the other died at nearby Henry Ford Genesys Hospital.
 Two victims died in the fire; both bodies were recovered after the fire was extinguished.
 The ages of the victims who had been killed or wounded ranged from 6 to 78 years.

 Eight surviving church members were admitted to Henry Ford Genesys Hospital, five for gunshot wounds and three for smoke inhalation.
 By the evening of the attack, six of them were listed in stable condition and two critical; one of the critical patients had suffered multiple gunshot wounds to the chest and abdomen, the other an abdominal wound.
 The latter man's 6-year-old son was treated for a gunshot wound to his arm, transferred to a different hospital, and released within a few days.
 One man listed in stable condition had a gunshot wound in the leg.
 Two of the patients treated for smoke inhalation were discharged by the next day, while one who could not breathe without assistance remained intubated.
 An additional victim was treated for smoke inhalation at McLaren Healthcare and released the next day.

-A church member who died at the scene from gunfire was a married 72-year-old former LDS bishop.
-One of his daughters, who was present during the attack, wrote on social media that as Sanford approached while she knelt over her dying father, she looked into his eyes and "forgave him right there", adding that she "saw pain, he felt lost […] I forgave him not in words, but with my heart."
+A church member who died at the scene from gunfire was married, 72-year-old former LDS bishop Craig Hayden.
+One of his daughters, who was present during the attack, wrote on social media that as Sanford approached while she knelt over her dying father, she looked into his eyes and "forgave him right there", adding that she "saw pain, he felt lost [...]
+I forgave him not in words, but with my heart."
 Another daughter said her sister's post helped her to also forgive Sanford, saying, "I prayed for the man that took my father's life and I told him he is forgiven [...]
 I can tell you first hand it is actually very easy."
-The journalist covering the story noted a similarity to that of Erika Kirk forgiving her husband's killer at Charlie's memorial service the week before.